tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

 According to (Peng et al. (2024))[https://arxiv.org/abs/2406.00936], planning enables agents to autonomously identify and execute actions towards goals.

+Noam Brown (2024) highlighted [the importance of planning](https://www.youtube.com/watch?v=eaAonE58sLU), because verification is easier than planning correct solutions, while large companies will prefer to pay more for higher upfront development cost of the model, compared paying for high inference costs.

 Chain-of-Thought:
 - Tree-structures enable searching large reasoning trees for a solution to a complex problem
 - [Tree-Of-Thought](https://github.com/tmgthb/Autonomous-Agents#tot) and (ToT or [Graph-of-Thought](https://github.com/tmgthb/Autonomous-Agents#got) are extensions of the CoT-technique with function call.